 Canon G1 X Mark III versus Olympus E-M5 II

 The Canon PowerShot G1 X Mark III and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and February 2015.
 The G1X Mark III is a fixed lens compact, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (G1X Mark III) and a Four Thirds sensor.
+The cameras are based on an APS-C (G1X Mark III) and a Four Thirds (E-M5 II) sensor.
 The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Olympus E-M5 II is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G1X Mark III – represents the basis for the calculations across all the size and weight measures).